Minnesota Fighting Saints: Original team

 The Saints never missed the playoffs nor had a losing record.
 Perhaps even more impressively, given that they were in direct competition with the Minnesota North Stars of the established National Hockey League, the Fighting Saints always drew more fans than the WHA average.
+(Note: The Saints drew an average of 7,288 over four seasons, with the WHA average at 6,617.)
 On a few occasions, the Fighting Saints drew more fans than their local NHL rivals.
 They also boasted a handful of expensive marquee players such as Mike Walton, Dave Keon and John McKenzie.
 Eventually, it was the team's high payroll that largely contributed to its demise.
 Without a marketable star in Gordie Howe or Bobby Hull's mold, the Saints were unable to secure a lucrative television deal.
 As a result, even above-WHA average gate receipts were not enough to overcome the team's financial woes.

 In 1975–76, the Saints had a record of 30–25–4 and were second in the West behind the Houston Aeros when they ceased operations because of financial struggles.
 Saints officials announced on December 31, 1975, that the team was broke, and the players would continue to play without pay.
 (Belisle's group withdrew its backing at the start of the season.)
 A permanent buyer was never found, and the players received one paycheck in the final two months.

 The Fighting Saints' last game was played February 25, 1976, at the Civic Center, a 2–1 overtime loss to the San Diego Mariners in front of an announced crowd of 6,011.
 The decision to fold the franchise occurred February 28, 1976, in the lobby of the Minneapolis–Saint Paul International Airport, moments before the team was scheduled to board a flight to Cincinnati for a game that night.